kiyoon/jupynium.nvim/README.md

 </details>

+## 🏃 Quick Start

+- Open a `*.ju.py` file.
+- Execute `:JupyniumStartAndAttachToServer`.
+This will open Jupyter Notebook on the Firefox browser.
+  - If not, clarify option `jupyter_command` or just open the Notebook server by yourself: `jupyter notebook`
+- Execute `:JupyniumStartSync`.
+This will create an `Untitled.ipynb` file on the browser.
+- Now you can type `# %%` in Neovim to create a code cell.
+  - You'll see everything you type below that will be synchronised in the browser.
+  - Execute cells using the default keybind `<space>x`.

+For detailed instructions, see Usage.

 ## 🚦 Usage

 There are 2 general steps to using Jupynium:

 1. Setup a Jupynium file
 2. Connect to the Jupynium server

+The Jupynium server stays alive as long as the browser is alive.
+So you can see them as the same thing in this doc.
+For example:

+- Starting Jupynium server = opening a Selenium browser
+- Manually closing the browser = closing the Jupynium server

 ### Setup a Jupynium file